CCTV Criteria, Guidelines and Procedures

 The Australia New Zealand Policing Advisory Agency (ANZPAA) has published the ANZPAA Recommendations for CCTV Systems (‘the ANZPAA Recommendations’).

 This document was prepared by a national committee of police experts in forensic imaging, and covers many aspects of CCTV operation.
-The document is supported by WA Police and has also been adopted by the State CCTV Strategy as the minimum level for the use and installation of CCTV systems in Western Australia.
+The document is supported by the WA Police Force and has also been adopted by the State CCTV Strategy as the minimum level for the use and installation of CCTV systems in Western Australia.

 The ANZPAA Recommendations do not specify a maximum criteria, and many CCTV systems available in Australia will exceed these recommendations and still represent good value for money.